Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Preschool

-Introduce your little to the basics of Islamic culture in this fun story about a little girl playing with her mother’s hijaab.
-With a swish and a swirl, she’s transformed into a fierce warrior queen, then a nomad in the desert, and then a bride inside a tent!
+Introduce your little one to the basics of Islamic culture in this fun story about a girl playing with her mother’s head scarf, called hijaab.
+With a swish and a swirl, she’s transformed into a fierce warrior queen, then a nomad in the desert, and even a bride inside a tent!

 3. To Be a Kid by Maya Ajmera